Easing Labor Pains in Natural Childbirth

 Some key elements of therapeutic communication include:

 While therapeutic communication is not limited to childbirth, it is a fundamental component of providing care during labor and delivery, since it creates a therapeutic relationship between the healthcare provider and the laboring woman, enhancing the quality of care and the patient’s overall experience.
 For example, when a woman is experiencing labor pains, and the nurse engages in therapeutic communication by actively listening to the woman’s concerns and responding empathetically, such communication can reduce the perception of pain and anxiety during labor (26).
-This is because the feeling of being heard and understood helps alleviate the woman’s distress and fosters a sense of trust and rapport with the nurse.
+This is because feeling heard and understood helps alleviate the woman’s distress and fosters a sense of trust and rapport with the nurse.

 Moreover, therapeutic communication enhances the quality of care provided during childbirth, particularly when the caregiver uses therapeutic communication techniques to explain medical procedures and involve the patient in decision-making.
-Recent work by (6), highlights that this type of communication promotes shared decision-making and patient-centered care, ultimately leading to more satisfying childbirth experiences.
+Recent work by (6) highlights that this type of communication promotes shared decision-making and patient-centered care, ultimately leading to more satisfying childbirth experiences.

 Ask yourself...